HellenTrotter/alx-system_engineering-devops/0x00-shell_basics/README.md

 4.Script that displays current directory contents, including hidden files.
 5.Script that displays current directory contents in a long format with user ids diplayed numerically.
 6.Script that creates a new directory.
+7.Script that moves a file to another directory.